Belize Tours & Adventures with Trained Jungle Guides

 Belize is known to have the largest cave system in Central America.
 One such cave was made famous for the calcified remains of a skeleton believed to be a Mayan girl.
 This site is known as Actun Tunichil Muknal.
-These caves aren’t famous for their ecosystem, but for the many artifacts left by the Mayas, which can be seen during a tour.
+These caves aren’t famous for their ecosystem, but for the many artefacts left by the Mayas, which can be seen during a tour.
 A publication by National Geographic is probably what is responsible for putting this creepy tour as the #1 thing to do in Belize.

 Learn more about each Cave by clicking the “know more” button.
 Reservation can be made by filling out the form found on each tour page.
-Bug spray, headlamps, life vest, water shoes are a couple of the equipment your tour guide will have available depending on the cave.
+Bug spray, headlamps, life vest, and water shoes are a couple of the equipment your tour guide will have available depending on the cave.

-Price: $95USD per person
+Price: $110USD per person

 Cave Tubing in Belize is the most popular adventure tour in the country.
 Enjoy a relaxing and exciting, trip along a gentle flowing jungle river as you tube in and out of various cave passageways in the Caves Branch river system.

-Price: $85 per person
+Price: $125 per person

-Cave Tube + Zip Line: $135 per person
+Cave Tube + Zip Line: $150 per person

 Barton Creek Cave is a natural cave located near San Ignacio that was once used by the ancient Maya for ceremonial activities.
 This is an amazing experience which the whole family can enjoy.
 The cave is the darkest place you will ever be.

-Price: $85 per person
+Price: $95 per person

 Che Chem Ha (Cave of Poisonwood Water).
 A relatively small cave, but absolutely packed with stunning Mayan pottery.
-There are some geological features like stalactites, but the real draw is the archeology.
+There are some geological features like stalactites, but the real draw is archeology.